 - Clean Air Protection would be drastically impacted by the Trump Administration’s budget: The City’s Air Management Services (AMS) receives EPA grants for air pollution control, permits, enforcement of regulations such as the Clean Air Act, to buy and install monitoring equipment.
 Cuts to these grants will affect these programs, and will mean AMS will not be able to afford to maintain their 71 current employees who conduct toxics and risk assessments, respond to citizen complaints about noise, vibration, odor, soot or smoke, and manage other air pollution prevention programs.

 - Clean Water Protection would be drastically impacted by the Trump Administration’s budget: Over decades, EPA has helped fund local water programs, such as those that protect the sources of our drinking water.
 Additionally, EPA supports innovation, research and education on programs such as Superfund and brownfield remediation, and waterbody restoration and protection.
-Examples of EPA funding in Philadelphia includes:
+Examples of EPA funding in Philadelphia include:

 - State Drinking Water and Clean Water Revolving funds to address water pollution have supported the Partnership for the Delaware Estuary.